collective live+work spaces

 Residency and use as a base

-Address use is permitted for all co-owner members, but you have no priveleges in France itself unless you apply for residency (titre de sejour).
+Address use is permitted for all co-owner members, but you will gain no priveleges in France itself unless you apply for residency (titre de sejour).
 If you are not an EU citizen note that residency does not give any priveleges in other EU countries (except health) therefore you will technically still be limited to 90/180 days in other EU countries, though in reality this is not enforced within Schengen due to being within the border-free zone.

 Operations